 What to expect

-- There is a small chance that some roads and bridges could close
+- There is a small chance that some communities will become cut off by flooded roads

 Warning impact matrix

 Regions and local authorities affected: